chris-ch/my-ledger-online/README.md

 Online Ledger
 =============

-Launching localstack with some logging:
+Launching the localstack set of services:

 > DEBUG=1 docker-compose up

+You get more detailed logging by setting the DEBUG environment variable.

 Cloudformation deployment:
 ```